 States That Still Enforce Bulk Sales Requirements

 A small number of jurisdictions have retained some form of bulk sales law.
+Understanding which states still require compliance is essential before any multi-state asset acquisition.
 The most significant are:

 California